-This will be used as an overarching Code of Practice for Native Seed Management which states and territories abide by in conjunction with the relevant legislation and licensing systems which apply to them.
+This will be used as an overarching Code of Practice for Native Seed Management which states and territories abide by in conjunction with the relevant legislation and licensing systems that apply to them.

-- 2. Develop the Code of Practice based on the FloraBank Guidelines, the Revegetation Industry Association of Western Australia (RIAWA) Seed Standards, and an accompanying training and accreditation program, based on the RIAWA accreditation program. - 3.
-Create an industry peak body with representatives from all parts of the native seed sector, including seed collectors and growers, buyers, science and research organisations, Indigenous groups, and ecological restoration groups.
+- 2. Develop the Code of Practice based on the FloraBank Guidelines, the Revegetation Industry Association of Western Australia (RIAWA) Seed Standards, and an accompanying training and accreditation program, based on the RIAWA accreditation program. - Create an industry peak body with representatives from all parts of the native seed sector, including seed collectors, seed growers, buyers, government representatives, science and research organisations, Indigenous groups, and ecological restoration groups.